kumu/docs/overview/billing.md

 2. [Go to your list of workspaces](https://kumu.io/dashboard#workspaces) and select the workspace from the list
 3. In the Billing section of the workspace's settings, add your credit card details.

+Kumu charges you based on two factors:

+1. Whether you have a Basic Workspace or a [Pro Workspace](https://docs.kumu.io/guides/pro-workspaces.html)
+2. The number of private projects you have in your workspace

 #### Monthly billing

-If you are on a monthly billing cycle, Kumu will bill your account on the same day each month, based on the number of private projects you own.
-For Basic workspaces, each private project costs $9/month, and for Pro workspaces, each private project costs $20/month.
-Pro workspaces are also billed a $10 membership fee each month.
+If you are on a monthly billing cycle, Kumu will bill your account on the same day each month.
+Basic Workspaces are free, and each private project costs $9/month.
+Pro Workspaces are $10 per month, and each private project costs an additional $20/month.

 To add more private projects to a monthly Basic or Pro workspace, you can [create a new project](https://kumu.io/new) and use the New Project form to set the project to **Private**.